lisperin/lisperin.github.io/_posts/2019-01-01-nlp-date-parser.md

 There are a number of [subclasses][repeater-subclasses] of `REPEATER` to indicate the numerous date and time terms.
 For example:

-* Unit names like year, month, week, day, etc., use the subclasses `REPEATER-YEAR`, `REPEATER-MONTH`, `REPEATER-WEEK`, `REPEATER-DAY`.
+* Unit names like "year", "month", "week", "day", etc., use the subclasses `REPEATER-YEAR`, `REPEATER-MONTH`, `REPEATER-WEEK`, `REPEATER-DAY`.
-* `REPEATER-MONTH-NAME` is used to indicate month names like jan or january.
+* `REPEATER-MONTH-NAME` is used to indicate month names like "jan" or "january".
-* `REPEATER-DAY-NAME` indicates day names like monday.
+* `REPEATER-DAY-NAME` indicates day names like "monday".
 * `REPEATER-TIME` is used to indicate time strings like 20:00.
 * Parts of the day like AM, PM, morning, evening use the subclass `REPEATER-DAY-PORTION`.